Why Baptist Churches Should Celebrate Lent

 In my opinion, unless we truly experience Lent, Easter is not nearly as great a celebration, but for many who have never been exposed to the “real” church calendar, the idea may seem somewhat foreign.

 Here are some simple ways to help your church experience Lent.
 Perhaps, if this is your first year doing so, you will select just one or two things.
 Some ideas you may keep in your plans for next year.
+I will adding to and updating these resources in the coming weeks.

 - Ten modern worship songs your church should be singing this Lent/Easter.
 More information here.